 In 2026, something fundamental will change for everyone involved in Dutch car transport: the truck levy will be introduced.
 We'll tell you more about exactly what this means in this article.
+For the operational consequences — including its sharper focus on efficiency and load factor — we have a separate analysis.
+To put the Dutch numbers in context, see how they compare with tolls in Germany, Austria, France and Belgium.

 What does the truck levy entail?